nasp22/4-step-design-technique/README.md

 ## Steps to Follow:

-Example scenario: Payment is approved if the user is authenticated, has enough balance and is over 18 years old
+Example scenario: Payment is approved if the user is authenticated, has enough balance and is >= 18 years old

 ### Step 1: Define action and expected outcomes